-We have audited the financial statements of the Transportation Development Act funds allocated to the County of Shasta (County) for transit and non-transit purposes as of and for the year ended June 30, 2015, and have issued our report thereon dated March 11, 2016.
-The financial statements present only the Transportation Development Act funds allocated to the County for transit and non-transit purposes and are not intended to present fairly the financial position and results of operations of the County of Shasta in conformity with accounting principles generally accepted in the United States of America.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the comptroller General of the United States.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the comptroller General of the United States, the financial statements of the Transportation Development Act activities allocated to the County of Shasta (County) for transit and non-transit purposes as of and for the year ended June 30, 2016, and the related notes to the financial statements and have issued our report thereon dated February 6, 2017.
+The financial statements present only the Transportation Development Act activities allocated to the County for transit and non-transit purposes and are not intended to present fairly the financial position and results of operations of the County of Shasta in conformity with accounting principles generally accepted in the United States of America.